-Can poor teaching be fixed ?
-The quality of every school’s instructional program is only as strong as it least effective classroom.
-Unless there are substantive improvements in classroom instruction, the adoption of new standards and Curriculum Maps or Pacing Guides is largely a waste of time.
-More importantly, these changes are most effective and tend to endure longer when they are developed BY teachers in the context of their OWN teaching-learning activities.
+The total quality of every school’s instructional program is only as strong as its least effective classroom.
+Unless there are substantive improvements in classroom instruction, adopting new standards and developing Curriculum Maps are wastes time and resources.
+More importantly, any improvements in classroom instruction are most effective and longest lasting when they are developed BY TEACHERS in the context of their OWN teaching-learning activities.

-EdFOCUS has developed a research-based planning format to help teachers organize the delivery and assessment of classroom instruction using techniques from the “best practices” research.
-The EdFOCUS format specifies teacher behaviors (strategies and techniques) and student responses (how students process the information).
-And unlike artificial workshops that focus on one or more “best practices,” the EdFOCUS training shows teachers how to build “best practices” into their own curriculum.
+EdFOCUS has developed a research-based Unit planning format to help teachers organize the delivery and assessment of classroom instruction.
+It uses techniques from the “best practices” research and incorporates the content standards set forth in the Curriculum Map.
+The EdFOCUS format specifies teacher behavior (strategies and techniques) and student responses (how students process the information).
+And unlike decontextualized workshops that focus on one or more “best practices” in isolation, the EdFOCUS training shows teachers how to build a network of “best practices” into their regular classroom routine.

 In contrast to conventional Unit Plans, the EdFOCUS Units rely on three essential components: